SamSamhuns/instacart_market_basket_analysis/README.md

 # Instacart market basket_analysis report
 Samridha Shrestha(sms1198) and Bokang Jia(bk798)

 This project is an analysis of user grocery shopping orders of over 3 million grocery orders from more than 200,000 anonymized Instacart users.
-It uses Instacart's first public dataset release, “The Instacart Online Grocery Shopping Dataset 2017” download from Kaggle.
+It uses Instacart's first public dataset release, “The Instacart Online Grocery Shopping Dataset 2017” download from <a href="https://www.kaggle.com/c/instacart-market-basket-analysis">Kaggle</a>.

 ### Requirements